leolin1229/easy-ask/README.md

 #### body
 Must be an object that can be consumed by `JSON.stringify` or casted to a string, or `null`.

+#### return
+If response is ok, the return value which is an instance of [http.IncomingMessage](https://nodejs.org/api/http.html#http_http_incomingmessage).
+By the way, the data property of return value is the json data from remote server.

 #### sample

 ```js